 Carlos was the son of a former client; the client was his mother and a Cast Member whom I had helped find something she had been accused of stealing.
 Not on Disney Property, as I draw the line at messing with Disney’s internal affairs when it comes to the employer/employee relationships.
 Carlos had ‘helped’ me out with a few errands when helping his mother out and I liked the kid.
 I had seen him a few times since then and he was the nicest kid around.
 So, what was he doing clocking the comings and goings of Cast Members in the Fast Pass lane on Expedition Everest.
 I only had to watch him for about ten minutes to figure out what was going on as I did the same sort of thing when I was conducting surveillance, albeit not so obviously.
 I walked up to him and he smiled at me and I feigned a smile as I grabbed him by the upper arm and gave it a more than friendly squeeze and said quietly.
 “Don’t cause a scene and come with me.”

-Luckily, he did not make a scene and closed his little notebook and walked alongside me till we were on the bridge between Dinoland and Asia, that is where I stopped and raised and eyebrow in a stern questioning manner.
+Luckily, he did as I told him and closed his little notebook and walked alongside me till we were on the bridge between Dinoland and Asia, that is where I stopped and raised and eyebrow in a stern questioning manner.
 “What are you doing?”

 “Nothing.”
 Carlos said unconvincingly.